Skip to main content

 1764

-Porcelain water jug in blue, white, and gold with images of flowers
+Porcelain water jug in blue, white, and gold with genre scenes

 Sèvres Porcelain Manufactory